jack-scholting/Udacity_Motion_Planning/writeup_template.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

-The motion planning starter code can be thought of as the "Backyard Flyer" code, with one major modification - the four static "box" waypoints are replaced by a more flexible **planning** step.
+The motion planning starter code can be thought of as the "Backyard Flyer" code, with one major modification - the four static "box" waypoints are replaced by a more flexible **planning** step that determines the waypoints.

 To add this planning step, first a "PLANNING" state was introduced. (see definition "States(Enum)")